Sex Addiction is a Mental Health Disorder

 In addition to the primary treatment for sex addiction, the 12-step programs have been found to be very helpful.
 There are two primary 12-step programs for sex addiction: Sex Addicts Anonymous (SAA) and Sex and Love Addicts Anonymous (SLAA).
 These recovery groups offer social support for as long as the individual desires it.
 For individuals who prefer anonymity, there are also online forums available for support.

-Receive Quality Rehab for Sex Addiction
+Inpatient Treatment Centers for Sex Addiction